Skip to main content

 By Sarah Etler

-If your concrete is being lifted out of place by tree roots, professional concrete leveling services may be able to help even out the area.
+Concrete lifted out of place by tree roots?
+Professional concrete leveling services may be able to help even out the area.

 Whether it’s a big, towering tree that’s been on your property for generations, or a young new sapling recently added to your landscaping, if placed next to your concrete, the tree roots could lift the concrete slabs and cause trip hazards to form.